-Comparisons to Kick Ass which came out a year before this film are unavoidable, but Super stands up well in the shadow of the bigger more controversial ‘costumed hero’ film.
+Super (2010) stands up well in the shadow of the bigger more controversial ‘costumed hero’ film Kick Ass.
 Rainn Wilson finally shines as the God-touched everyday Joe who decides to become a crime fighter (Crimson Bolt) despite having no super powers.
 Ellen Page is great as his psychotic side-kick and Kevin Bacon is also good as the baddie.
 To my mind Boltie is more psychotic than Hit Girl if that is possible.

-This film has an interesting similarity to The Rum Diary in one aspect in that the main character is another struggling writer with a history of drug abuse – funny how this main character type keeps cropping up in books/films isn’t it?
+Limitless (2011) has an interesting similarity to The Rum Diary in the fact that the main character is another struggling writer with a history of drug abuse – funny how this main character type keeps cropping up in books/films isn’t it?
 I wonder why…

 Bradley Cooper’s character discovers a drug which allows you to unlock the 80% of the brain that’s not used giving him Sherlock Holmes type powers of observation and deduction and making him irresistible to the opposite sex.
 He writes a book in super fast time and makes a mint on the stock exchange while banging some hotties.
 Suffice to say this is in parts a moral tale about drug abuse and a very interesting exploration of this particular ‘what if?’

-A real blast from the past this one.
+Thunderball (1965) was a real blast from the past.
 I watched it in HD on ITV and the first thing that was obvious to me was the quality of the picture – gone were the blobs and scratches expected from old films – removed by a tedious frame by frame digital process by some clever bods in a lab somewhere – and the sound was okay too.
 Having recently read the novel I was pleasantly surprised to find that the plot was very close to the original story with only a few tweaks to up the excitement level/ bond girl action.
-A vulcan bomber with two nuclear bombs aboard is stolen from a training mission and dumped in the sea off a tropical island.
+A Vulcan bomber with two nuclear bombs aboard is stolen from a training mission and dumped in the sea off a tropical island.
 The bad guy has a yacht with a secret trapdoor underneath and the plan is to hold Miami to ransom for… 1 million(?) dollars (real Dr Evil stuff).

-In the process of foiling SPECTRE’s plans Bond meets Domino who is the bad guy’s mistress but is utterly taken with Bond (she’s only human after all); to be fair the bad guy is a bit of a dick with an eyepatch and everything and has killed her brother so it kind of makes sense.
+In the process of foiling SPECTRE’s plans, Bond meets Domino who is the bad guy’s mistress but is utterly taken with Bond (she’s only human after all); to be fair the bad guy is a dick with an eyepatch and has killed her brother so it kind of makes sense.
 There’s lots of underwater fighting and a few gadgets along the way.
-However I have to say that the idea that Bond makes amusing one-liners when someone dies is so far from Flemming’s character it makes me cringe.
+However I have to say that the idea that Bond makes amusing one-liners when someone dies is so far from Ian Flemming’s character it makes me cringe.
 I much prefer the ‘serious’ Bond of the Daniel Craig era.